Nextdoor/git-change/git-change.rst

 OPTIONS
 =======

---remote    Name of the remote repository to fetch from and push to.
-            Defaults to the `git-change.remote` git config option if it is set, otherwise 'origin'.

---gerrit-ssh-host
-            Name of the Gerrit server hosting the Git repository.
-            Defaults to the `git-change.gerrit-host` git config
-            option if it is set.
-Required unless the config option is set.
+-r <addresses>, --reviewers=<addresses>
+            Comma-separated list of reviewers.

+--cc=<addresses>
+            Comma-separated list of addresses to copy on change notification mails.

+-b <bug-id>, --bug=<bug-id>
--b, --bug   Bug ID to include in the commit message header.
-This
-            option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so that a git hook can add it as a commit message header.
+            Bug ID to include in the commit message header.
+This option causes `git-change` to set the BUG_ID environment variable to the given ID before invoking `git-commit` so that a git hook can add it as a commit message header.

+-m <msg>, --message=<msg>
+            Use the given message as the commit message.

+--topic=<topic>
+            Tag the change with the given topic name.

+--skip=<checks>
---cc        Comma-separated list of addresses to copy on change notification
+            Comma-separated list of pre-commit checks to skip.
+Option
-            mails.
+            values: tests, whitespace, linelength, pep8, pyflakes,
+            jslint or all.
+This option assumes that a pre-commit hook runs the checks, and causes `git-change` to set the SKIP environment variable to the given list of checks before invoking `git-commit` so that the hook can skip them.

+--fetch     Run `git-fetch` so that remote branch is in sync with
+            the central repository.

+--switch    Switch to the temporary change branch after creating it.

 --chain     Chain with the previous Gerrit change.
 Use when this
             change depends on the previous one.
 Current branch must be a temporary change branch.
 Implies --switch.

---fetch     Run `git-fetch` so that remote branch is in sync with
-            the central repository.
+--use-head-commit
+            Use the HEAD commit as the change to push rather than committing staged changes.

 --merge-commit
             Create a change for a merge commit.
 Implies